 Lin's Mill Aqueduct

 Midway between Edinburgh and Livingston the Union Canal comes up against an awkward topographical barrier in the form of an abrupt gorge, where the River Almond has carved deep into surrounding Lothian farmland.
-Lin's Mill Aqueduct was constructed in the early 1820's to surmount this obstacle, helping complete the navigable link by water between the capital and Falkirk.
-You don't need a canal boat to experience the excellent views down to the river 76 feet below - there's a convenient car park at the eastern end of the aqueduct.
+Constructed in the early 1820s, Lin's Mill Aqueduct surmounts this obstacle, completing a navigable link by water between the capital and Falkirk - there are two other major aqueducts elsewhere on the route.
+You don't need a canal boat to admire the excellent views down to the river 76 feet below, thanks to the convenient car park at the eastern end of the aqueduct.
+And if you're feeling brave, scramble down to river level to gaze at the massive stone arches from underneath.

 📌 Lin's Mill Aqueduct ★★☆☆☆